krakenjs/hapi-openapi/README.md

 [![Build Status](https://travis-ci.org/krakenjs/swaggerize-hapi.svg?branch=master)](https://travis-ci.org/krakenjs/swaggerize-hapi)
 [![NPM version](https://badge.fury.io/js/swaggerize-hapi.png)](http://badge.fury.io/js/swaggerize-hapi)

-`swaggerize-hapi` is a design-driven approach to building RESTful services with [Swagger](http://swagger.io) and [Hapi](http://hapijs.com).
+`swaggerize-hapi` is a design-driven approach to building RESTful services with [OpenAPI (Swagger)](http://openapis.org) and [Hapi](http://hapijs.com).

 `swaggerize-hapi` provides the following features:

 - API schema validation.
-- Routes based on the Swagger document.
+- Routes based on the OpenAPI document.
 - API documentation route.
 - Input validation.

 ### Why "Design Driven"

-There are already a number of modules that help build RESTful APIs for node with swagger.
+There are already a number of modules that help build RESTful APIs for node with OpenAPI.
 However, these modules tend to focus on building the documentation or specification as a side effect of writing the application business logic.

-`swaggerize-hapi` begins with the swagger document first.
+`swaggerize-hapi` begins with the OpenAPI document first.
 This facilitates writing APIs that are easier to design, review, and test.

 ### Quick Start with a Generator